Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Introduction

 Both the coupling-based definition and the price-function-based definition have been generalized categorically to construct liftings of set functors to the category of (pseudo-)metric spaces~\cite{bbkk:coalgebraic-behavioral-metrics} and quantitative lax extensions of set functors~\cite{FuzzyLaxHemi}, where the latter are distinguished by applying to unrestricted quantitative relations instead of only to (pseudo-)metrics.
 Metric functor liftings and lax extensions in particular serve to give a general treatment of \emph{behavioural distances} on quantitative systems such as probabilistic, weighted, or metric~\cite{afs:linear-branching-metrics} transition systems in the framework of \emph{universal coalgebra}~\cite{Rutten00}.
 In this framework, functors serve as parameters determining a type of systems as their coalgebras; for instance, coalgebras for the distribution functor are Markov chains.
-In the generalized setting, the coupling-based construction is typically referred as the \emph{Wasserstein} lifting or extension, and the price-function-based one as the \emph{Kantorovich} lifting or extension.
+In the generalized setting, the coupling-based construction is often referred to as the \emph{Wasserstein} lifting or extension, and the price-function-based one as the \emph{Kantorovich} lifting or extension, but other names are found in the literature, such as \emph{coupling-based}~\cite{HumeauEA25} and \emph{codensity}~\cite{KomoridaEA19} lifting, respectively.
 Both constructions are parametrized over a choice of quantitative modalities; the classical case involves, on both sides, only one modality, the expectation modality.